markmo/markmo.github.io/_posts/2013-05-07-single-page-applications.md

 ![Mobile Architecture](/img/mobile_architecture.jpg)

 <h4>Pros:</h4>
-* Applications are richer and more fluid than a traditional request-response style of application.
+* Applications are richer and more fluid than a traditional request-response style of web application.
 * Web technologies are better suited to displaying and, importantly, linking mixed content than native components.
 * There is a large community of support and a large number of resources, frameworks and libraries for building web applications, and HTML is a flexible medium for achieving custom layouts and branded designs.